 Thank you to all the teachers and students who participated in the collaborative Periodic Table Project.
 Students from all Canadian provinces and territories, 20 U.S. states and 14 countries researched, created and designed the elemental tiles.

-You may be wondering where the final classroom-sized periodic table posters (36" by 27") are displayed.
-The University of Waterloo has helped us mail out complimentary posters to all participants, all high schools in Canada and Chem 13 News readers.
-We have been celebrating the project by handing out complimentary periodic table posters at conferences during IYC:

-Thank you to all the teachers and students who participated in the collaborative Periodic Table Project.
-Students from all Canadian provinces and territories, 20 U.S. states and 14 countries researched, created and designed the elemental tiles.

 The University of Waterloo has helped us mail out complimentary classroom-sized periodic table posters (36" by 27"), which we mailed out free to all participants, all high schools in Canada and Chem 13 News magazine readers.
 Our thanks goes to the University of Waterloo for making this mass mailout possible.